 The next type (Figure 5) is of a similar format, and is used to describe the hash functions in the FORS tree.
 The type word is set to 3.
 The key pair address is used to signify which FORS key pair is used, identical to the key pair address in the WOTS+ hash addresses.
 Its value is the same as that of the WOTS+ key pair that is used to authenticate it, i.e. its index as a leaf in the specified tree.
 The tree height and tree index fields are used to address the hashes within the FORS tree.
 This is done like for the above-mentioned hashes in the main tree, with the additional consideration that the tree indices are counted continuously across the different FORS trees.
-The addresses at tree height 0 are used to generate the leaf nodes from SK.seed.
+To generate the leaf nodes from SK.seed a different typ of address is used (see below).